DavertMik/davertmik/README.md

 ### 🤓 I am Developer

 I work as a full stack developer for my company [Testomat.io](https://testomat.io).
-I ❤️ Rails, EmberJS, NodeJS, PHP.
+I ❤️ **Ruby on Rails**, **EmberJS**, **NodeJS**, **PHP**.
 I have experience with Vue, React, Angular, Laravel, and other cool tools.
 I work on open-source projects which are trusted by small a big companies accross the globe.
 My favorite languages: JavaScript, Ruby, PHP (sorry, TypeScript, not yet).

 ### ✅ My Thoughts on Testing